trilitech/tezos-developer-docs/src/pages/tutorials/originate-your-first-smart-contract/ligo/index.md

    If you see a message with the version of LIGO you have installed, LIGO is installed correctly.

-- To install the Octez client, follow the instructions to install the `tezos-client` package on your system on this site: <http://tezos.gitlab.io/index.html>.
+- To install the Octez client, which allows you to send transactions to the Tezos blockchain, follow the instructions to install the `tezos-client` package on your system on this site: <http://tezos.gitlab.io/index.html>.
 You need only the `tezos-client` packages, not the other Octez packages such as `tezos-node`.

    You can verify that the Octez client is installed by running this command: